-The NIAP has a total of 13 key/priority actions and more than 30 activities/milestones that need to be performed according to the schedule indicated in the action plan in order to achieve each key action within the NIAP implementation period.
+The Ethiopia's NIAP has a total of 13 key/priority actions and more than 30 activities/milestones that need to be performed according to the schedule indicated in the action plan in order to achieve each key action within the NIAP implementation period.
 The following table presents the implementation progress of NIAP actions based on our self assessement.
 Part C provides detail information on it.

 Progress rating Pillar Achieved Substantially achieved On track Partial progress Pending completion of another action Not commenced 1.
-Legislations & Regulations 1.1 Improve legal framework on wildlife crime with a focus on increasing deterrents.
-1.2 Analyze the gaps between the Federal and Regional States wildlife legislations on wildlife crime; for harmonization & enhancement of EWCA's and Regional States wildlife legislation.
+Legislations & Regulations 1.2 Analyze the gaps between the Federal and Regional States wildlife legislations on wildlife crime; for harmonization & enhancement of EWCA's and Regional States wildlife legislation.
+1.1 Improve legal framework on wildlife crime with a focus on increasing deterrents.

 Pillar Achieved Substantially achieved On track Partial progress Pending completion of another action Not commenced 2.
 National level Enforcement actions and Inter-Agency collaboration (The following pillars from our NIAP doc.
-P-2: Prosecution P-3: Intelligence & Investigation P-4: (partly) P-5: Enforcement Operations are all reported under this) 4.1 Improve national cooperation to combat illegal ivory trade &amp; trafficking 4.2 Develop a national strategy for enhancing inter-agency collaboration and wildlife contraband detection 5.1 Reduce illegal domestic sales and domestic involvement in ivory trade 2.
+P-2: Prosecution P-3: Intelligence & Investigation P-4: (partly) P-5: Enforcement Operations are all reported under this) 4.1 Improve national cooperation to combat illegal ivory trade & trafficking 4.2 Develop a national strategy for enhancing inter-agency collaboration and wildlife contraband detection 5.1 Reduce illegal domestic sales and domestic involvement in ivory trade 2.
 1 Increase prosecution rates for illegal ivory trade and trafficking.
 2.2 Increase illegal ivory trafficking detection rates at international and land borders and along trafficking routes 3.1 Strengthen the intelligence networks of EWCA up to site levels to curb illegal wildlife trade and trafficking 3.2 Improve system for handling, transport and storing ivory (including data management and communication channels) seized at site levels and BIA 3.3 Improve forensic support for prosecutions and detection of origin of seized ivory

-V = V 3.4 Develop wildlicrime intellige and investigate procedures and the necessary measures to entheir implements.
-5.2 Site-based law enforcement estrengthened winitial focus in PA's viz Bab Elephant Sanc Gambella, Ma Omo National ence ion d take nsure ntation fforts with an i four bile etuary, go & 3.
-International and Regional Enforcement Collaboration 3.3 Improve international cooperation at collaboration combat illegal trade & traffic to Livory nann NEWCA
+3.4 Develop wildlife crime intelligence and investigation procedures and take the necessary measures to ensure their implementation 5.2 Site-based law enforcement efforts strengthened with an initial focus in four PA's viz Babile Elephant Sanctuary, Gambella, Mago & Omo National parks 3.
+International and Regional Enforcement Collaboration 3.3 Improve international cooperation and collaboration to combat illegal ivory trade & trafficking

-4. Outreach, public awareness and education All Awareness raising trainings and education programmes, targeting to reduce illegal trade and trafficking in wildlife & wildlife products.
+X EV Ratu VCA 4.
+Outreach, public awareness and education All Awareness raising trainings and education programmes, targeting to reduce illegal trade and trafficking in wildlife & wildlife products.
 5. Reporting Reporting to ETIS, MIKE and CITES Secretariat